jennasimit/flashfmZero/README.md

 information between traits; for each trait, credible sets, SNP marginal posterior probabilities of causality (MPP), and multi-SNP model posterior probabilities (PP) are output.

+We also provide an approach to **estimate latent factor GWAS summary statistics using only summary level data** - observed trait GWAS summary statistics, observed trait covariance matrix.

 For more details, please see: